 The importance of leadership

 If we are going to look for any positives, then perhaps the most significant is the opportunity to demonstrate or develop leadership during potentially desperate times.
 This leadership doesn’t need to come from bosses — leadership can and should manifest itself in every level and department of a well-run business when the chips are down!

-The underlying narrative to the current situation is one of trust.
+The underlying narrative of the current situation is one of trust.

 As we continue to work remotely through national shutdowns, I wonder how many people feel that their work is valued?
 Do employees feel accountable and trusted by their companies to deliver?
-Or will this new routine end up highlighting the insecurity and anxiety within teams and organisations?
-I’ll be very interested to hear the comments from my connections in the coming days, weeks and months…
+Or will this new routine end up highlighting the insecurity and anxiety within teams and organizations?
+I’ll be very interested to hear the comments from my connections in the coming days, weeks, and months…

 For any leader this is a period we will reflect on as one that shaped the narrative of our career; it will give us a genuine indication of our true leadership capabilities.